Awards Administered by other Authorities

 Electro-Federation Canada Scholarship Program

 Electro-Federation Canada (EFC) is a national, not-for-profit industry association that represents over 220 member companies that manufacture, distribute, market and sell a wide range of electrical products.
 If you’re a post-secondary student who is pursuing a career in Electrical Engineering, Electrical Technologist/Technician, Industrial Distribution, Sales, Marketing, Finance, Human Resources, Supply Chain/Operations, Logistics, Data Analytics Management or Information Technology – then consider a career in an industry that is committed to a safer, more environmentally-sustainable future for Canadians.
-Take the first step by applying for up to three scholarships now!
-See website for more details.
+See website for deadlines and other information.

+Energy NL was founded in 1977 to represent the supply and service sector of the energy industry.
+Today Energy NL represents over 460 member organizations worldwide, which are involved in, or benefit from, the energy industry of Newfoundland and Labrador.
 1997 was a big year for the oil & gas industry: the Hibernia project was successfully completed, hauled out to sea, and started drawing oil.
-The Noia-Hibernia Scholarship Fund was established to commemorate that landmark year.
-Presented annually, and designed to foster the bright minds that will shape the future of our industry, the award provides $1,000 to a graduating high school student in Newfoundland and Labrador who is entering post-secondary studies with the intention of pursuing a petroleum-related career.
-Applications are reviewed by Noia’s selection committee and the award is presented to the applicant who best meets the academic and extra-curricular criteria.
-See website for more details.
+The Energy NL-Hibernia Scholarship Fund was established to commemorate that landmark year.
+Presented annually, and designed to foster the bright minds that will shape the future of our industry, the award provides $1,000 to a graduating high school student in Newfoundland and Labrador who is entering post-secondary studies with the intention of pursuing an energy-related career.
+Applications are reviewed by Energy NL’s selection committee and the award is presented to the applicant who best meets the academic and extra-curricular criteria.
+See website for deadlines and other information.

-Are you studying Engineering or Are you in High School/College and are planning to study Engineering in future.
+Are you studying Engineering or are you in High School/College and are planning to study Engineering in the future.
 We got you covered.
 Search from thousands of Engineering Scholarships in our database.
-Click here to see engineering scholarships
+See website for deadlines and other information.

 Epilepsy Newfoundland and Labrador Scholarships

 This scholarship is administered by Saint John Construction Association and CANB Saint John New Brunswick.
-There will be annual awards, totalling $5,000.00 based on the academic standing and/or need.
+There will be annual awards, totaling $5,000.00 based on the academic standing and/or need.
 If you are enrolling as a first year student in a University or College, then you must attach a transcript of your most recent high school marks with this application.
 As these marks are updated, it is imperative that a copy of all revisions be submitted to the Association as they are received.
 Failure to do this may disqualify this application.
-Annual deadline: July 31.
-Click here for details and qualifications.
+Epilepsy Newfoundland and Labrador is a registered charity founded in 1983 and is here to help people with seizure disorders across the province.
+It is the only epilepsy organization serving the province and representing more than 10,000 men, women, children, and their families, who are living with epilepsy.
+The association is funded by donations; 100% of which remain in the province to help develop programs and services dedicated to the promotion of independence and quality of life for all people with epilepsy and their families.
+Ses website for deadlines and other information.

 Foster Children Bursary Program

-Storwell Self Storage offers an annual bursary of $2,000 in support of foster children to help them attend post-secondary schools and to offer a hand up as they make their way forward in life.
-Applicant must have been a foster child with an official Canadian or American foster care program and agrees to having the above organization verify the same.
-Will be enrolled as a full-time student at a recognized general/ vocational College or post-secondary institution in Canada or USA.
-Canadian or American Citizen or Permanent Resident, Applicant must be 24 years of age or less at the time of application.
-Annual Deadline: December 15.
+Storwell Self Storage offers an annual bursary in support of foster children to help them attend post-secondary schools and to offer a hand up as they make their way forward in life.
+Applicants must have been a foster child with an official Canadian or American foster care program and agrees to having the above organization verify the same.
+Applicant will be enrolled as a full-time student at a recognized general/vocational College or post-secondary institution in Canada or USA; be a Canadian, American or Permanent Resident; and must be 24 years of age or less at the time of application.
 See website for more details and application.

 Government of Japan MEXT Scholarships